Hurtak/sshfs-box/README.md

 ## Potential improvements

-- mounting/unmounting of multiple locations are currently done in synchronous way, maybe we could pararelize if performance is a problem.
+- Mounting/Unmounting of multiple locations are currently done in synchronous way, maybe we could pararelize if performance is a problem.
+- Add support for separator - https://github.com/SBoudrias/Inquirer.js/#separator.